Anqa: Identification

-The anqa is frequently identified (to the point of becoming synonymous) with the simurgh of Persian mythology along with the Armenian and Byzantine eagles and the Turkic Konrul, also called semrük, due to the sphere of influence of Islamic art following the fall of the Persian Empire.
+The Anqa is frequently identified (to the point of becoming synonymous) with the simurgh of Persian mythology along with the Armenian and Byzantine eagles and the Turkic Konrul, also called Semrük, due to the sphere of influence of Islamic art following the fall of the Sasanian Empire.
 It is also almost always glossed as a phoenix.
-In Turkish, the other name for the Konrul as well as a phoenix is zümrüdü anka "the emerald anqa".
-In modern arabic Anqa is identified as a phoenix or griffin.
+In Turkish, the other name for the Konrul as well as a phoenix is Zümrüdü Anka "the emerald Anqa".
+In the Modern Standard Arabic, Anqa is identified as a phoenix or griffin.